AmadeoNoelsPXL/aquaponics/Documentation/L&A/L&A_Documentation.md

  ***touch sensor***

- We created a new folder in de home directory under /home/iot/iot-systems/demo01/TouchSensor We changed the setup.cpp file to the following
+ We created a new folder in the home directory under /home/iot/iot-systems/demo01/TouchSensor We changed the setup.cpp file to the following

  ![Tux, the Linux mascot](images/touchSensorline.png)